-The Transformer allows us to take a table that contains messy data, and refine it.
-It provides a set of high-level functionality for creating a workflow of data transformations in a visual environment.
-Workflows take source data and perform a series of operations to wrangle the data and produce an output.
+The Transformer is a high-level data preparation and visual query environment.
+It provides a set of data refinement functionality for creating a data workflow in a visual environment.
+Workflows take source data and perform a series of operations to transform data and produce one or more outputs.
 Once a workflow has been perfected it can be compiled into a q function that will run its operations on a set of input tables that have matching schemas to the original input tables.

 Opening the Transformer